vwkd/code-system/src/languages/rust/trait/Sync.md

 ## Introduction

 - type is safe to be shared between threads via references
-- automatically implemented, unless contains type that is not safe to sync
+- automatically implemented, unless contains type that isn't `Sync`
 - automatically imported because included in prelude